Jay Chou

 BirthdayJan 18, 1979

 BiographyJay Chou Chieh-lun (traditional Chinese: 周杰倫; simplified Chinese: 周杰伦; pinyin: Zhōu Jiélún; born 18 January 1979) is a Taiwanese singer-songwriter, actor, director, and businessman.
-Regarded as one of the most influential artists in the Chinese-speaking world, he is widely referred to as the "King of Mandopop".
-Chou's works, which often blend Eastern and Western styles, has been recognized for its impact on musical trends in the Greater China region.
+Widely regarded as one of the most influential figures in the Chinese-speaking world, he is referred to as the "King of Mandopop".

 Chou signed to Alfa Music in 2000, and made his debut with the studio album Jay (2000).
 He rose to prominence with his second album Fantasy (2001), which became one of the best-selling albums in Taiwan in the 21st century.
 Chou incorporated diverse genres such as R&B and alternative rock in albums such as Yeh Hui-Mei (2003) and November's Chopin (2005), as well as influences from traditional Chinese music in works such as Common Jasmine Orange (2004).
 The latter featured the titular single and became the best-selling physical album in China in the 21st century, having sold over 2.6 million copies.